osg-htc/docs/docs/data/xrootd/overview.md

 In the OSG, there are three data federations based on XCache: ATLAS XCache, CMS XCache, and [StashCache](/data/stashcache/overview).

-If you are affiliated with a site or VO interested in contributing to or starting a data federation, contact us at
+If you are affiliated with a site or VO interested in contributing to a data federation, contact us at
 <mailto:help@opensciencegrid.org>.

 XRootD Standalone